pytorch/torchtune/docs/source/examples/e2e_flow.rst

 We saw that the generation recipe took around 11.6 seconds to generate 300 tokens.
 One technique commonly used to speed up inference is quantization.
-TorchTune provides an integration with the TorchAO quantization APIs.
-Let's first quantize the model using 4-bit weights-only quantization and see if this improves generation.
+TorchTune provides an integration with the `TorchAO <https://github.com/pytorch-labs/ao>`_ quantization APIs.
+Let's first quantize the model using 4-bit weights-only quantization and see if this improves generation speed.

 For this, we'll use the
 `quantization recipe <https://github.com/pytorch/torchtune/blob/main/recipes/quantize.py>`_.

-Let's first copy over the config to our local working director so we can make changes.
+Let's first copy over the config to our local working directory so we can make changes.

 .. code-block:: bash

-    tune cp quantize ./custom_quantization_config.yaml
+    tune cp quantization ./custom_quantization_config.yaml

 Let's modify ``custom_quantization_config.yaml`` to include the following changes.